Associate Professor of Communication & Theatre

 Moore worked in professional and academic theatre settings for over fifteen years, including new play and production dramaturgy, technical theatre, directing, and acting.

-He has also been involved in collegiate forensics for over eight years.
+He has also been involved in collegiate forensics for over ten years.
 During his MFA graduate studies, he coordinated and directed The University of Iowa Theatre Dept.’s social and cultural outreach group, Darwin Turner Action Theatre, presenting over 50 workshops and performances for all ages throughout the state of Iowa.

 B.A. in theatre, Cornell College